danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 Most of RIOT's targeted use cases are well addressed by devices in class 1 of the taxonomy presented in [1].
 If small price differences are important or the energy budget is particularly tight, the available memory might be near the bottom of this class.
-Over-the-air updating currently reduces the available ROM by over half.
+Over-the-air updating facilities may also reduce the available ROM by over half, depending on the architecture.

 RIOT should provide out-of-the-box support for devices with ~10 KiB of available RAM and ~100 KiB of ROM.
 It should be just as possible to address